-Research keeps telling us that peer to peer recommendations, or old fashioned word-of-mouth advertising, is still the most effective form of marketing there is.
+Research keeps telling us that peer-to-peer marketing, or old fashioned word-of-mouth advertising and recommendations, is still the most effective form of marketing there is.
 Virtually no discriminating consumer today trusts advertising – and virtually all consumers who are prospective professional services clients are discriminating in that they are increasingly selective, wary and critical.

 It’s obvious surely?
 Talk business with YOUR peers….other business owners.